Set Up a Subsidiary in Singapore

 Investors who wish to set up a subsidiary in Singapore can set up a private limited company in Singapore.
 The LLC is the preferred business form in this case as it offers a number of advantages, including fast and easy incorporation.

 In this article, we describe the main characteristics of the Singapore subsidiary as well as the incorporation process.
-Foreign entrepreneurs can always reach out to our team who specializes in the formation of a Singapore limited company in order to receive more information on how they should proceed.
+Foreign entrepreneurs can always reach out to our team who specializes in setting up a company in Singapore in order to receive more information on how they should proceed.

 The key characteristics of the subsidiary